Contact Information

 I received my PhD in clinical psychology from Northern Illinois University in 2005 after completing a 1-year pre-doctoral internship at Montefiore Medical Center in the Bronx, NY.
 I am a licensed clinical psychologist and joined the faculty at UWEC in the fall of 2009.

-The aspect of my faculty position that I enjoy the most is working alongside and mentoring students!
+The aspect of my faculty position that I enjoy the most is working with and mentoring students!
 I work with students in a wide variety of experiences including my research, program development and evaluation, service learning opportunities, and independent studies.
 The majority of my research is conducted in collaboration with undergraduate students who have been able to present our work at local, regional, national and international conferences.
 Students with an interest in the topics of suicide and self-injury or closely related content areas are encouraged to contact me about possible experiences.

-Teaching Interests
+Teaching and Research Interests

 Introduction to Psychology (incl.
 Honors Intro Psych)